ABOUT HARRY BASSETT

 At sixteen, Harry took on his first paid position in James Emmett’s Ragtime Revellers, a dixieland jazz group, as well as joining the Decatonics as dep trumpet player.
 Playing in these groups allowed Harry to take on a number of musical challenges and develop his abilities across very different styles.

 Harry went onto college in 2015, and achieved a BTEC Level 3 Extended Diploma in Popular Music.
 Again, he found himself facing new challenges by taking up keyboards to help him on his course and beyond.

 Immediately after leaving college Harry was invited back to his school, Victoria Education Centre, to work as a music technician and resonance board leader, working with young people aged 3-19 through the use of technologies including: iPads, Soundbeam and Eyegaze.
 He worked here in varied roles across the creative arts, not only in music, but also working alongside drama specialists to integrate music into sensory drama sessions, whether this be composing songs tailored to a particular theme/storyline or working as a support actor.

-More recently, in 2018, Harry joined the Decatonics as full time trumpet player in addition to establishing himself as a freelance musician.
+In 2018, Harry joined the Decatonics as full time trumpet player, in addition to establishing himself as a freelance musician.
 He now offers his services as a trumpet player, brass tutor and workshop facilitator.

 Since becoming a freelancer, Harry has worked with many artists in studios and on shows, as well as supporting well-known names such as: Doreen Shaffer, the Skatalites and the Dualers.